Arpit-LM10/ARPIT-DEMO/README.md

 # ARPIT-DEMO
-this is my git repose
+this is my first repository.
+author-arpit dubey